-41. No person shall carry on gainful occupation in the Islands unless-

-- (a) he is Caymanian; - (b) he has acquired permanent residence with a right to work under this or any earlier law; - (c) he has acquired the right to reside and to work in the Islands as a result of the issue of a Residency and Employment Rights Certificate; - (d) he is authorised to do so by a work permit granted under this or any earlier law; or - (e) he is a person entitled to work under any other provision of this Law.

-42. (1) In this Part, unless the context otherwise requires, a reference to the Chief Immigration Officer in relation to the granting or renewal of work permits shall be construed as including a reference to anyone specifically designated by him to perform those duties.
+- 41. No person shall carry on gainful occupation in the Islands unless- - (a) he is Caymanian; - (b) he has acquired permanent residence with a right to work under this or any earlier law; - (c) he has acquired the right to reside and to work in the Islands as a result of the issue of a Residency and Employment Rights Certificate; - (ca) he is authorised to do so by a visitor's work visa granted under this Law; - (d) he is authorised to do so by a work permit granted under this or any earlier law; or - (e) he is a person entitled to work under any other provision of this Law. - 42.
+(1) In this Part, unless the context otherwise requires, a reference to the Chief Immigration Officer in relation to the granting or renewal of work permits shall be construed as including a reference to anyone specifically designated by him to perform those duties.